Your Privacy is Important to us

 Yellow-Bellied Sea Snake – Costa Rica, Mexico, Indonesia, and parts of Australia

-Travellers can spot these near coastlines in Costa Rica, Mexico, Indonesia, and parts of Australia.
+Travellers may spot these snakes in coastal waters around Costa Rica, Mexico, Indonesia, and parts of Australia.

 (Canva)